 - Designing, Delivering and Evaluating Learning and Development Provision

 A variety of methods are used throughout the course, including examinations and assignments.
-Assessments will be organisationally based, requiring investigation, critical analysis and recommendations for improvement.
-These are often submitted as reports or in the form of presentations.
-Other forms of assignment may involve selection interviewing, employment tribunal practice or being part of a consultancy group seeking to win a training contract.
+Assessments maybe essays, reflective reports or consultancy reports they will require investigation, critical analysis and recommendations for improvement.
+Assignments may also include both formative and summative assessed presentations.
+Other forms of assignment may involve selection interviewing or being part of a consultancy group seeking to win a training contract.

 In-sessional English language support

 In-sessional English language support classes are available to all international (non-EU) students studying on degree courses at NTU.
 There is no extra charge for these classes.